EM KNOWS BEST

 Think Tank Airport Navigator.
 Top-loading rolling camera bag; incredibly underrated, indispensable to me on a wedding day.
 Love it so much I bought a second one for my assistant to use.

 ƒ64 Light Stand Bag.
 Bought mine circa 2013 and it looks brand.freakin.new.
 Works great with the C8 CheetahStands; might be a bit short for taller stands.

 SOFTWARE + APPLE STUFF

 Adobe InDesign.
 You should be using this for anything related to layout.
 Doing page layout in Photoshop is like eating soup with a fork.
-You COULD... but there's this wonderful spoon available.
-It's easy to learn.
+You COULD... or you could just use a spoon.
+InDesign is easy to learn.
 Learn it.

 Photo Mechanic.
 I'm not sure how I managed before I starting using this, but it's one of the best investments I've ever made in my photo business.
 I use this to ingest raw files from cards, rename files sequentially, and most importantly: to cull weddings.
 It's a pretty utilitarian tool and may not seem as sexy as some software, but it's absolutely indispensable.

 Grand Perspective.
 Visual tool for your Mac to identify why your hard drive space is vanishing– SO HELPFUL.
 You can buy this from the App Store if you're paranoid about 3rd party developers or you can download it from their website for free if you'd rather.

 CopyClip.
 Perfect tiny tool to save multiple copy/paste items on your Mac; link is to the older version.

 Mini Calendar.
 Do you remember "widgets"?
 I was always a big fan, and the demise of the widgets for Mac made me very sad, particularly because I no longer had access to a quick glance monthly calendar.
 Ideally I want this to sit in the side bar of the OS X notifications panel.
 That's what this app does, and it does it beautifully.
 Oh, and it's free.